wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-php-web-site-gallery.md

 You'll learn:

 * How to find an application template in the Azure Marketplace.
-* How to create a web app in Azure that is based on the template.
+* How to create a web app in Azure App Service that is based on the template.
-* How to configure Azure settings for the new web app and database.
+* How to configure Azure App Service settings for the new web app and database.

 The Azure Marketplace makes available a wide range of popular web apps developed by Microsoft, third party companies, and open source software initiatives.
 The web apps are built on a wide range of popular frameworks, such as [PHP](/develop/nodejs/) in this WordPress example, [.NET](/develop/net/), [Node.js](/develop/nodejs/), [Java](/develop/java/), and [Python](/develop/python/), to name a few.
 To create a web app from the Azure Marketplace the only software you need is the browser that you use for the [Azure Portal](https://portal.azure.cn/).